Debutante: American debutante balls

 Since the early 20th century, the African-American community organized its own tradition of social organizations, some of which sponsor similar charitable events and activities.
 They hold their own cotillions and debutante balls for their upper classes.
 Successful African Americans could meet and make connections with others of their status at such events, and make social, political and economic connections for the young women and men in their families.
 These formal cotillion and debutante balls still thrive as among the most traditional events of the African-American upper class.
+An example is Les Femmes Douze, founded in 1964 in Las Vegas.

 Various Ukrainian émigré organizations in the United States, such as the Ukrainian American Medical Association of North America, the Ukrainian Engineers' Society of America, Plast Ukrainian Scouting Organization, and the Ukrainian American Youth Association have hosted annual black-tie debutante balls since after the Second World War.
 They are used to raise funds for charities and to introduce young Ukrainian ladies between the ages of 16 and 18 to their local ethnic Ukrainian communities.
 Ukrainian American debutante balls take place in American cities with substantial populations of Ukrainians, such as Chicago, Detroit, Philadelphia, Newark, and Washington D.C.
 Beside the traditional waltz of the debutantes, one of the highlights of these balls is the Kolomyjka, which usually takes place past midnight.
 Every guest may spontaneously demonstrate their skills in Ukrainian dances, such as the Hopak or Arkan.
 Kolomyjka dances tend to last upwards of a half-hour of nonstop folk dancing.
 Afterward traditional black-tie ball dances are revived.

-Author Ann Anderson suggests that the high school prom of public schools is the democratic version of the debutante ball.
-It requires no membership in the upper class nor family restrictions to girls or boys participation.
+The dress code is white tie and tails for men, and strictly floor-length pure white ball gown for women.
+Long white gloves are commonly worn by female debutantes and are considered a symbol of upper-class femininity.